-The Ant method always builds a jar with the JDK that is used by Ant and specified in its JAVA\HOME environment variable.
+The Ant method always builds a jar with the JDK that is used by Ant and specified in its JAVA_HOME environment variable.

-The jars can be compiled with JDK 6 or later.
-Build has been tested under JDK versions 6, 8, 9, 10, 11, etc. The same Ant version can be used with all the tested JDKs.
+The jars can be compiled with JDK 8 or later.
+Build has been tested under JDK versions 8, 11, and 21.
+The same Ant version can be used with all the tested JDKs.